Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Related Work

-\textbf{Backdoor Detection and Mitigation:} Several approaches have been developed to detect and mitigate backdoor attacks on standard machine learning models. \Cref{tab:defense-comparison} compares the main characteristics of these approaches.
+Several approaches have been developed to detect and mitigate backdoor attacks on standard machine learning models.
+Li et al.~\cite{li2020backdoor} provides a comprehensive analysis of different defense mechanisms under different threat models.\footnote{\revision{\url{https://github.com/THUYimingLi/backdoor-learning-resources}}} \Cref{tab:defense-comparison} compares an excerpt of the main characteristics of these approaches.
 These approaches can be categorized into three main types, namely, backdoor detection via (1) outlier suppression, (2) input perturbation and (3) model anomalies~\cite{bagdasaryan2020blind}.

 \emph{Outlier suppression} based defenses prevent backdoored inputs from being introduced into the model~\cite{du2019robust,hong2020effectiveness}.
 The main idea of these approaches is to employ differential privacy mechanism to ensure that backdoored inputs are under-represented in the training set.
 Unlike these approaches, our approach is not a training-time defense, rather the focus of our approach is to detect models that are already poisoned with backdoored inputs.